 In her fourth novel Small Island (2004) Levy examines the experiences of those of her father's generation who returned to Britain after being in the RAF during the Second World War.
 But more than just the story of the Jamaicans who came looking for a new life in the Mother Country, she explores the adjustments and problems faced by the English people whom those Jamaicans came to live amongst.
 Immigration changes everyone's lives and in Small Island Levy examines not only the conflicts of two cultures thrown together after a terrible war, but also the kindness and strength people can show to each other.
 The Second World War was a great catalyst that has led to the multi-cultural society Britain has become.
 For Andrea Levy acknowledging the role played by all sides in this change is an important part of understanding the process so we can go on to create a better future together.

-In her latest novel, The Long Song, Levy goes further back to the origins of that intimacy between Britain and the Caribbean.
+In her last novel, The Long Song, Levy goes further back to the origins of that intimacy between Britain and the Caribbean.
 The book is set in early 19th century Jamaica during the last years of slavery and the period immediately after emmancipation.
 It is the story of July, a house slave on a sugar plantation named Amity.
 The story is narrated by the character of July herself, now an old woman, looking back upon her eventful life.

 Levy's latest publication is Six Stories and an Essay, a collection of short stories that she has written over her career, along with an essay where she talks about her Caribbean heritage and the motivation this has given her to write.